telstra/open-kilda/services/src/functional-tests/README.md

 # How to run
-Pre-setup: Mark `groovy` subdirectory in `functional-tests` module as a test sources root and ensure that `topology.yaml` and `kilda.properties` are present in the root of functional-tests
+Pre-setup: Mark `groovy` subdirectory in `functional-tests` module as a test sources root and ensure that `topology.yaml` and `kilda.properties` are present in the root of functional-tests.
 ### Virtual (local Kilda)
 - Spawn your Kilda env locally by running
 ```